Roger Sterling: Biography

 Roger Sterling is a US Navy veteran of World War II, having served in the Pacific theater, including in the Battle of Okinawa.

 The "Sterling" in the firm's name refers to Roger's father rather than Roger.
 His father was the senior partner in the firm, which is why his name appears before that of Bertram Cooper (Robert Morse).
 A picture in Cooper's office shows Roger as a child alongside Cooper as a young adult.
 In the same scene, Cooper refers to the picture and calls Roger "Peanut," indicating that Roger has known Cooper for most of his life.
-In Season 2, Bertram Cooper mentions that "the late Mrs. Cooper" introduced Sterling to his wife, Mona (played by Slattery's real-life spouse, Talia Balsam), whom Sterling is in the process of divorcing in favor of Don's former secretary, the 20-year-old Jane Siegel (Peyton List).
+In Season 2, Bertram Cooper mentions that "the late Mrs. Cooper" introduced Roger to his wife, Mona (played by Slattery's real-life spouse, Talia Balsam), whom Roger is in the process of divorcing in favor of Don's former secretary, the 20-year-old Jane Siegel (Peyton List).
 Bertram Cooper's sister, Alice Cooper, babysat Sterling when he was a child.

-Sterling is a notorious womanizer and a heavy smoker and drinker (living like he was "on shore leave") until two heart attacks in the same year force him to slow down, at least for a while.
+Roger is a notorious womanizer and a heavy smoker and drinker (living like he was "on shore leave") until two heart attacks in the same year force him to slow down, at least for a while.
 He retains considerable affection from both Sterling Cooper employees (with whom he has far more contact than Bert Cooper) and his family.
-By 1962, Sterling has returned to work and is seen to indulge in his old habits.
+By 1962, Roger has returned to work and is seen to indulge in his old habits.
 Numerous episodes in the third season imply that he is genuinely happy with Jane: for example, he turns down an old flame trying to rekindle their relationship.

 Mona later remarries, which angers Roger at his mother's memorial service when she brings her new husband to the event.
 Roger and Mona have a daughter, Margaret (Elizabeth Rice), who is spoiled and demanding.
 She marries a very suitable young man, Brooks Hargrove (Derek Ray), of the same class and social set into which she was raised.
 The wedding is inadvertently scheduled for November 23, 1963, the day after President John F. Kennedy is assassinated.
 Margaret then has a son, Ellery, and periodically sees her father to ask for money.
 However, as the 1960s wear on, Margaret "turns on, tunes in, and drops out".

 She runs away from her family and moves to a communal farm in upstate New York, where she has a garden, lives in a ramshackle old barnhouse, and living a lifestyle punctuated by promiscuous sex with other members and substandard hygiene.
 She rejects Roger and Mona's efforts to take her back home, throwing back in Roger's face that he abandoned her, so now she in turn can abandon her son.
 Roger and Mona effectively disown Margaret, and help to raise their grandson, and are shown to be watching the Apollo Moon landing with him.
 In the series finale, Roger bluntly states that Margaret is "lost" and that she has been 100% cut out of his will.